Industry catalogues Trends

 12+ leading marketplaces in Europe

 In the previous part, we have listed the leading marketplaces in North America.
-Now it’s time for some facts and figures on marketplaces that dominate the European ecommerce landscape.
+Now it’s time for some facts and figures on marketplaces that dominate the European e-commerce landscape.

 Allegro

 Allegro is the most popular Polish marketplace and number three on the list of Europe’s largest online marketplaces.
-With 14.1 million active buyers, Allegro is a good opportunity for B2C brands and professional re-sellers to expand into Poland’s thriving €10 billion online market.
+With nearly 20 million active buyers in 2023, Allegro is a good opportunity for B2C brands and professional retailers to expand into Europe.

-Allegro operates in Polish, English, and Ukrainian, so product listings and customer support have to be localized.
+As far, Allegro reached €2.33 billion in revenue in 2024.
+It operates in Polish, English, and Ukrainian, so product listings and customer support have to be localized.
+In addition to its own payment system (Allegro Pay), it also offers a convenient network of pickup points (Allegro One) in Poland.

 Asos